 The external landscape changes, in particular the low interest rate environment, climate change, energy transition, regulatory requirements, the European political landscape and technological developments.
 The challenges that arise from these changes will continue to influence Triodos Bank.

-- Political and social risk: political uncertainty in the countries we operate in and at EU level and public discontent which lead to more volatility.
-And, like all other European banks, we are part of an ongoing discussion with the regulators about the potential implications of Brexit;
+- Political and social risk: political uncertainty in the countries we operate in and at EU level and public discontent which lead to more volatility;

 - Economic risk: increasing volatility as a result of political uncertainty, decreasing business confidence which leads to lower investment levels, intervention of central banks to stimulate economic growth which may continue longer than expected with lower interest rates as a result;

-- Technological risk: FinTechs create new fields of competition and raise customer expectations which challenge our relationship approach, increasing cybercrime will force the organisation to spend more effort safeguarding systems;
+- Technological risk: FinTechs create new fields of competition and raise customer expectations which challenge our relationship approach.
+Increasing cybercrime will force the organisation to spend more effort on safeguarding systems;

 - Legal risk: regulations like BRRD and CRR/CRD are still under development and can result in requirements that influence Triodos Bank’s business model.

-Mitigating strategies are discussed and applied as appropriate and depending on the situation at hand.
+Mitigating strategies are discussed and tailored to fit the situation at hand.
 Over the past years, two of the mentioned risks are most impactful and are expected to continue in the foreseeable future.
-These are the continuing low interest rate environment and the regulatory pressure.
+These are the continuing low interest rate environment and the regulatory requirements.
 The first has led to a decreased margin and consequently lower profitability than foreseen.
 The second one has led to the need for additional co-workers, system adaptation and processes in order to implement new regulatory requirements.
-Without judging the new regulatory regimes, it is fair to say that most of the involved resources would otherwise have been employed elsewhere, and therefore represent an additional cost and lost (commercial) opportunity.

 Climate risk contains two important elements:

-- the risk that is related to the transition of “old” sources of energy to sustainable sources, which can result in so called stranded assets.
+- the risk that is related to the transition of “old” sources of energy to sustainable sources (transition risk), which can result in so called stranded assets.
 As an example: power plants using coal must be closed earlier than the precalculated end date,

-Finally, we are of the opinion that since these risks will certainly gravely affect society as a whole on the longer-term, we must as a society and sector create structures to drastically decrease and minimise the financing of unsustainable assets.
+Finally, we are of the opinion that, since these risks certainly are capable of severely affecting society as a whole, on the longer term we must as a society and sector drastically decrease and minimise the financing of unsustainable assets.

 A risk appetite process is implemented across Triodos Bank to align its risk profile with the willingness to take risk in delivering its business objectives.
 The Risk Appetite Statement reflects the actual implementation of the Risk Appetite Framework.
 It is updated yearly and is approved by the Supervisory Board upon advice by the Audit and Risk Committee.
 The concept of risk appetite and the link to the Strategy and Business objectives is illustrated below:

 Triodos Bank uses a set of indicators and limits to measure and assess the level of risk appetite and risk profile of the organisation.
-The risk limits, determined at corporate level, are translated into a localised limit structure for each branch.
+The risk limits, determined at corporate level, are translated into a localised limit structure for each banking entity.

 Stress testing is part of Triodos Bank’s risk management.
-It is of critical importance in establishing a well-balanced forward-looking management view that anticipates adverse developments and circumstances that the bank might be exposed to that require measures in response.
-Stress testing exercises also provide valuable insights in the exposure of the portfolio toward risk events.
+It is of critical importance in establishing a well-balanced forward-looking management view that incorporates adverse developments and circumstances that the bank might be exposed to.
+Stress testing exercises also provide valuable insights in the exposure of the portfolio towards risk events.
 Stress testing for capital at Triodos Bank is conducted at group-wide, at risk domain and at sector level.
 In addition, sensitivity tests are also carried out as part of the annual business banking sector analyses.

 The process of firm-wide scenario stress test analysis may be broken down into a sequence of phases, where the defined stress scenarios are translated into risk events and indicators to measure the risk levels.
 After the determination of the impact and the aggregation of the results the outcome is reported and discussed.
 Scenarios that are assessed are of a varied nature, including macro-economic stress and idiosyncratic stress (e.g. operational and reputational stress).

-Given the scenarios that were selected, Triodos Bank is most sensitive to a long lasting, low interest environment scenario.
-It shows that, with projected business volumes and fee income, profitability will be under pressure in the coming years.
-This risk will be mitigated by a focus on cost efficiency and by diversification of income.
-Another scenario that leads to decreasing profits and capital ratios is exposure to government defaults.
-This is seen as a logical consequence of a presence in different countries.
+Given the selected scenarios, Triodos Bank is sensitive to a long lasting, low interest environment scenario.
+It shows that profitability would be under pressure in the coming years.
+This risk will be mitigated by a focus on cost efficiency, pricing and by diversification of income.
 Finally, Triodos Bank is sensitive to scenarios relating to reputation risk.
-To prevent such an event, it is essential to communicate clearly about the mission and to act in line with the mission.
+To prevent such an event, it is essential to communicate clearly about the mission and to act accordingly.

-The Recovery Plan specifies measures Triodos Bank can take in order to survive a severe crisis that impacts its capital position, liquidity, profitability and operational stability.
+The Recovery Plan specifies measures Triodos Bank can take in order to survive a severe crisis.
 The aim of a recovery plan is to be prepared for a crisis and therefore to lower the probability of the organisation defaulting.
-It also aims to identify and quantify the effectiveness of corrective measures which are taken in different scenarios.
+It also aims to identify and quantify the effectiveness of measures in different scenarios.

-The objective of the Enterprise Risk Management (ERM) report is to create a single point of reference for all risk related activities within Triodos Bank.
+The principal objective of the Enterprise Risk Management (ERM) report is to set the actual risk profile of Triodos Bank against its risk appetite, assess if key risk indicators have been breached and what actions may need to be taken.
+In addition the ERM report creates a single point of reference for all risk related activities within Triodos Bank.
 The ERM report provides insights into specific risk themes and provides an integrated picture of risk at corporate level.
 This report is discussed in the Enterprise Risk Committee and shared with the Audit and Risk Committee and Supervisory Board.

-Every risk discipline reports on a monthly basis (e.g. ALM Report and Business Banking Credit Risk Report) or on a quarterly basis (e.g. Non-Financial Risk Report and Compliance Report).
-These reports are discussed in corresponding committees, and correction measures are taken whenever needed.
-On a quarterly basis, they are integrated in the ERM report which provides insights into the Triodos Bank risk profile in relation to its accepted risk appetite.
+Every risk discipline reports on a monthly basis or on a quarterly basis.
+These reports are discussed in corresponding committees and measures are taken whenever needed.
+On a quarterly basis, they are integrated in the ERM Report which provides insights into the Triodos Bank risk profile in relation to its risk appetite.